Scattering for wave equations with sources close to the lightcone and prescribed radiation fields: Introduction

 \section{Introduction}

 For the classical wave equation on $\mathbb{R}^{3+1}$,

-it is well-known that solutions to the Cauchy problem have a radiation field $\mathcal{F}_0$, provided the source $F$ and the initial data decay sufficiently fast:
+it is well-known that solutions to the Cauchy problem have a radiation field $\mathcal{F}_0$, provided the source $F$ and the initial data decay sufficiently fast \cite{F62,F80,H97}.
+In other words, in the \emph{wave zone} where $r\sim t$, the forward in time solution arising from fast decaying data takes the asymptotic form

+and the radiation field decays\footnote{See Section~\ref{sec:radiationfield} for further discussion.
+For compactly supported sources and data, the radiation field $\mathcal{F}_0(q,\omega)$ is compactly supported in $q$ as a result of the strong Huygens principle.
+This paper is partly motivated by non-linear wave equations for which strong Huygens \emph{fails}; see Section~\ref{sec:motiv}.
+This support property also fails in \emph{curved} spacetimes \cite{F75}, and is replaced by late time tails associated to the relevant interior solutions; see also \cite{BVW18}, and in particular the recent \cite{LO24}.} both in the exterior as $r-t\to\infty$, and in the interior as $r-t\to-\infty$,

-with (For $F=0$ and data of compact support this is known since the work of Friedlander~\cite{F62}, and for the case of decaying $F$ or data see Section~\ref{sec:radiationfield}.)
-This is not true for sources which are slowly decaying in the wave zone $r\sim t$: For example, we know from the work of the first author \cite{L90a,L17} that for
+This is \emph{not} true for sources which are slowly decaying in the wave zone: For example, we know from the work of the first author \cite{L90a,L17} --- and this will be discussed in Sections~\ref{sec:hom:int} \& \ref{sec:story} --- that for